 Last week we looked at an overview of the first Creation Story in Genesis 1:1-2:4a (the second Creation Story is in Genesis 2:4b-25).
 I think our discussion was extraordinary.
-This week we will be looking at the first three words of the Hebrew Scriptures: Bereshit bara Elohim (“In the beginning God created” or literally “In the beginning created God”) This opening phrase raises innumerable avenues of thinking about and contemplating the nature of God.
+This week we will be looking at the first three words of the Hebrew Scriptures: Bereshit bara Elohim (“In the beginning, God created” or literally “In the beginning created God”).
+This opening phrase raises innumerable avenues of thinking about and contemplating the nature of God.
 When we look at the first word “bereshit” or “beginning” two primary questions are raised.
-First, what is time’s relationship to God – God precedes the beginning.
-The second question is what occurred prior to the beginning.
+First, what is time’s relationship to God if God precedes the beginning?
+The second question is what occurred prior to the beginning?

 In its entry on Eternity, the Standford Encyclopedia of Philosophy (“SEP”) begins its discussion with the observation that “a conception of how God relates to time is a defining element of any conception of God.”
 Whether we understand God to be outside of time or within time will necessarily influence everything else we say about God.
 If you would like to dive very deep into this issue from a modern perspective, I would recommend the SEP article or a shorter version from Eclectic Orthodoxy HERE.